 There can be several causes of neutropenia.
 Sometimes, genetics can play a role.
 One of the more common causes is leukemia, which attacks the white blood cells.
 Chemotherapy and radiation therapy can also contribute to the condition since the neutrophils are quite sensitive to these treatments.
 One reason that chemotherapy and radiation therapy can cause problems is that the neutrophils have a rather short life span, and they need to constantly be replenished.
 The therapy treatments often inhibit the replenishment of the neutrophils.
 It can, for example, take anywhere from eight days to three months for the percentage of neutrophils in the bloodstream to return to normal following a radiation or chemotherapy treatment.

-So where do neutropenic precautions come into the picture?
+So where do precautions for neutropenia come into the picture?
 Unfortunately, it is usually after some damage has already been done.
 The precautions are not put in place to prevent neutropenia, but rather to protect someone who is already suffering from it.
 These precautions most often are instituted when a person has a severe enough case of neutropenia to require hospitalization or special care.
 The person, or patient, has to be constantly protected against bacteria, and in extreme cases may have to be kept in isolation.

 If you visit a neutropenic in a hospital, you may be asked to wear a mask over your mouth during the visit.
 If you show any symptoms of having a communicable disease, you may in some instances not even be allowed to visit the patient.
 You may not be allowed to bring the patient flowers or plants, or in some cases food.
 The neutropenic patient usually needs to bathe daily and wash hands after touching things.
 They are usually required to pay special attention to mouth hygiene.